 Why the gaps exist: the technical case

-Royal Purple's NOACK score of 11.2% vs AMSOIL's 5.7% means nearly twice as much oil evaporates from Royal Purple at high temperature.
-In a turbocharged engine where oil temperatures regularly exceed 300°F in and around the turbocharger:
+Royal Purple's NOACK of 11.2% vs AMSOIL's 5.7% means nearly twice as much oil evaporates under high-temperature conditions (ASTM D5800).
+In turbocharged engines where oil temperatures regularly exceed 300°F near the housing:

 • More evaporation = faster oil level drop between changes